-Like a divine harp playing, the drink’s taste creates an indescribable vivid sensation.
-The Guinness logo hints that the secret to strong beer’s success is in an ancient old recipe that has been passed down from generation to generation.
+Like a divine harp playing, the drink’s taste creates an indescribable, vivid sensation.
+The Guinness logo suggests that the secret to the beer’s success lies in an ancient recipe passed down from generation to generation.

 Meaning and History

-In the middle of the 18th century in the city of Dublin, a young brewer Arthur Guinness began to brew ale.
+In the middle of the 18th century in Dublin, a young brewer, Arthur Guinness, began brewing ale.
 In December 1759, he rented an abandoned enterprise for 9,000 years and, ten years later, already exported his alcoholic drink to the UK.
-In 1778, the entrepreneur expanded the range by mastering new technologies: he started producing dark beer.
-It has become the main product Guinness has been dealing with for many years.
+In 1778, the entrepreneur expanded the range by mastering new technologies and producing dark beer.
+It has become the main product that Tuinness has dealt with for many years.
 It produced three varieties: single, double, and export stout.

 Gradually, sales increased, and the company became the main supplier of strong dark beer in the Irish and British markets.
 It went public in 1886, selling an average of 1,138 barrels of beer a year.
-Moreover, the brewery did not promote its drink in any way (did not engage in advertising), did not offer discounts on it, and did not hold promotions.
+Moreover, the brewery did not promote its drink in any way (did not engage in advertising), did not offer discounts, and did not run promotions.
 He was extremely popular in his own right.
-Then the company survived the difficult wartime but did not go bankrupt.
+Then the company survived the difficult wartime period without going bankrupt.

 In 1986, Guinness bought Distillers, and in 1997 it merged with Grand Metropolitan to form Diageo.
 However, due to disagreements, the company remained an independent entity, retaining exclusive rights to the original beer, brand, and trademarks.
-Now it is a huge beer empire known throughout the world.
-It has not only its production sites but also patented technologies that allow it to produce various types of beer.
+Now it is a huge beer empire known worldwide.
+It not only has production sites but also patented technologies that enable it to produce a range of beer styles.

 1759 – 1862

-During this period of history, the Guinness brewery did little self-promotion and did not promote its product in any way since it was already very popular.
-The company focused mainly on the assortment and on developing basic and innovative technologies for the production of various types of beer.
-Her logo appeared later when the Trade Marks Registration Act was approved.
+During this period, the Guinness brewery did little self-promotion and did not advertise its product, as it was already very popular.
+The company focused mainly on the assortment and on developing basic and innovative technologies for producing various types of beer.
+Her logo was later registered under the Trade Marks Registration Act.

 1862 – 1995

 The Irish brewery has long used a monochrome stamp-like sign.
-It was a vertically elongated oval with a mass of various information, which resembled an advertising tool.
+It was a vertically elongated oval containing a wealth of information, resembling an advertising tool.
 The graphic elements on it were a harp, a twisted rope with a repeating ornament, and a double frame.

 1955 – 1968